 - ResponsibleTravel.com has introduced “No Single Use Plastic Holidays“, featuring trips around the world where no single-use plastic is used in the accommodations, restaurants, transport or activities.

 What else can we do?
-Spread the word:
+Spread the word about plastic free living:

 - Use the above single-use plastic alternatives in everyday life and while travelling and inspire others to take action too.